alexhkurz/algorithm-analysis-2023/resources/model-checking/MutexExamples.md

 ```

-What does this program do?
-What is good and what is bad?

-**Discussion:** Discuss the respective (dis)advantages of the two tries.
+**Discussion:** Discuss the respective (dis)advantages of try 1 and try 2.
 What ideas to make progress on the problem does this suggest?

 ## Analysing the Second Try with Spin